menzin/About_jQuery/Chapter1.md

 The most frequently returned properties are length, and the result of val() and text().:

 `length` <br>
-The length property is the number of elements in the jQuery collection .
+The length property is the number of elements in the jQuery collection.
 It is not a method, and so it can not be chained.
 Note: If you query $('#someID') then the collection has only one element and its length is 1.

 `val()`<br>
 The val() method returns the value of the first element in a jQuery set.
 It is used typically for form elements. <br>
 Example: if we have an element <input type = 'text' id = 'givenName' > then $('#givenName').val() will give us whatever has been entered in that text box.

 `text()` <br>
 This will return a string of the text content of all the matched elements. <br>
 Example: $('h3').text() will give all the h3 headlines "strung together."

 - **Some methods can return either a jQuery set or a property, depending on the parameters **